Udaipur: Demographics

 According to the 2011 census, the total population of Udaipur city was 451,100.
 Including suburbs outside the city limits the population was 474,531.
 As per the data, the male population of the city was 233,959 and the female population was 217,141 in 2011.
 The total population for the age group of 0–6 years old was 47,932.
 The sex-ratio of the city was 928.
 The child sex-ratio (0–6 years of age) was 866.

 As per the estimated 2019 population data, the total population of Udaipur is 662,992.
 In recent years, the population growth of Udaipur has increased amazingly due to its weather, relaxing environment and wonderful places to visit nearby.

 Udaipur has an average effective literacy rate of 90.43 percent, as compared to the national average of 74.04 percent: male literacy rate being 95.41 percent while the female literacy rate being 85.08 percent.

 Hindi and Mewari are the major languages spoken in Udaipur.
 Marwari, Wagdi, Urdu and Gujarati are some others which are in use in the city.
 Hindi is spoken by 54.77%, 23.03% Mewari, 11.39% Rajasthani, 3.87% Urdu and 2.97% Sindhi as their first language.

 Hinduism is the major religion followed in the city, with 72.9% of the city's population being Hindu.
 Muslims come second at 15.6%.
 The city also has a large Jain community.
 Jains makes nearly 10% of the population of Udaipur, as compared to the national average of 0.37%.

 Government

 Udaipur is governed by the Udaipur Municipal Corporation.
 The corporation has 70 municipal wards and Govind Singh Tak is the mayor.
 The city had a city council that was converted into a municipal corporation in 2013.

 Recently, an all-woman police patrol team was deployed in Udaipur.
 The initiative, taken by the Rajasthan government, is aimed at ensuring the security of women from eve-teasers, and for the general safety of the public, especially tourists.
 The team is fully equipped with arms, security equipment, first aid and other amenities besides motorcycles for patrolling the city.

 Udaipur has its own constituency for representation in the Lok Sabha.
 The current representative of Udaipur is Mannalal Rawat of the BJP.

 Udaipur has two legislative assembly seats: Udaipur City and Udaipur Rural.
-The current representative of both the seats are from BJP.
+The current representative of Udaipur City is Tarachand Jain and current representative of Udaipur Rural is Phool Singh Meena ,both are from BJP.